zml/zml/docs/tutorials/getting_started.md

 [here](https://huggingface.co/meta-llama/Meta-Llama-3-8B): it **requires
 approval from Meta on Huggingface**, which can take a few hours to get granted.

 While waiting for approval, you can already
 [generate your Huggingface access token](../howtos/huggingface_access_token.md).

 Once you've been granted access, you're ready to download a gated model like `Meta-Llama-3-8b`!

 ```
-# requires token in $HOME/.cache/huggingface/token
+# requires token in $HOME/.cache/huggingface/token, as created by the
+# `huggingface-cli login` command, or the `HUGGINGFACE_TOKEN` environment variable.
 cd examples
 bazel run -c opt //llama:Meta-Llama-3-8b
 bazel run -c opt //llama:Meta-Llama-3-8b -- --promt="Once upon a time,"